 Captain Scarpa and the heavy-horse should have made their appearance by now, yet there was no sight of them.
 A little while ago he had heard the sound of a volley of firearms, either pistols or handguns – he could not be sure.
 Since then, nothing.
 If the horsemen did not come around the flank it would leave his two regiments facing three enemy regiments of foot and their horse.
 The enemy line would extend far beyond his own, allowing them to overlap, flank and so engulf the Compagnia foot.
 Fine soldiers as General Fortebraccio’s men were, it was not likely they would stand their ground if attacked on both sides while pressed to the front.
 He needed Captain Scarpa’s riders.

-Not a man to delay when events needed a decision, the general glanced over at Captain Gaetano over on the front and left of the foot men at arms to his right.
+Not a man to delay when a decision was needed, the general glanced over at Captain Gaetano over on the front and left of the foot men at arms to his right.

 The guilt Fortebraccio had felt before now surged – not because he was going to ask Gaetano to fight, nor even because it was a fight the captain would surely lose, but rather because he would have to lie to his old companion, and cruelly too.
 He could not reveal he was sending Gaetano and the men at arms to their death, simply so that he could abandon the field and save his own skin, and so he had to order the advance in such a way that Gaetano and his men did not realise what was truly intended.
 In a sense, it was a lie only by omission, but that did not make the general feel any better.